nvenk/nvenk.github.io/src/html/project-content/uwise.md

 ## Research

 Our research group consisted of international students from the University of Washington, Bellevue College and Seattle Central College, who recently relocated to the United States.
-We also interviewed several students who have been living in the USA for the recent few years.
+We also interviewed several students who have been in America for a few years.

-Our surveys comprised of students from over 11 countries and we interviewed students from over 4 countries.
+We surveyed students from over 11 countries and interviewed students from 4 countries.

 ![Survey Word Cloud](assets/img/projects/uwise/research-1.png)

-Our research findings allowed us to narrow down our focus to the top problems that our target users faced.
-The research data showed us that finding good, affordable housing and like-minded roommates were the biggest problems that they faced.
+Our research findings allowed us to narrow our focus to top problems faced by our target users.
+The research data showed us that finding good, affordable housing and like-minded roommates are the biggest problems they face.
 A lot of our participants also expressed that they would like to have had a point of contact before they arrived so that they could have access to information to help them plan their trips better.

-We also identified and understood the workings of a student body that was providing a similar solution by helping new students who are moving to Seattle.
-They provided temporary housing, airport pick-ups, information and mentorship for everyday life activities.
+We also identified and understood the workings of a student body that was providing a similar solution by helping new students moving to Seattle.
+They provided temporary housing, airport pick-ups, information and mentorship with regards to everyday activities.

 ## Personas

 ![Personas](assets/img/projects/uwise/personas-2.png)

 Using the data gathered from our research, we went on to create personas.
-We identified that there were two distinct roles that would need to be filled.
-We have students who are outside the country who need help and students who are already in the country who could provide help and information.
+We identified two distinct roles - students who are outside the country looking for help and students already in the country, who are in a position to offer help and information.

 We designed two primary personas, Satish and Amira, who were students starting their programs this year and a secondary persona, Hari, who has been at the University of Washington for a year now, and is willing to help new students transition.